SPARC-FAIR-Codeathon/SCKAN-Compare/README.md

 * SCKAN Limitations

-  It includes a vast amount of data with no easy-to-use visualization tool.

-  AC map (https://sparc.science/maps?type=ac) provides interactive map visualization.
-However, It does not integrate all data available on  SCKAN.
+Despite the invaluable wealth of data within SCKAN, its practical utility has been somewhat hindered by certain limitations.
+One of the major challenges faced by researchers is the absence of an easy-to-use visualization tool to represent the intricate neuronal pathways effectively.
+Existing tools like AC map (https://sparc.science/maps?type=ac) have provided interactive map visualization, but they fall short of integrating the complete data available within SCKAN, limiting their utility in comprehensive exploration.

 * Solution